 The drug’s manufacturer provides written and video instructions for injecting Mounjaro.
 Be sure to ask your doctor or pharmacist for a demonstration of how to inject the medication.
 A caregiver could also learn how to administer Mounjaro to you.

-You can inject Mounjaro under the skin of your belly or upper thigh.
-A caregiver can inject the medication into your upper, outer arm.
+You can inject Mounjaro under the skin of your abdomen or upper thigh.
+A caregiver can inject the medication into the back of your upper arm.

 If you have questions about how to take Mounjaro, talk with your doctor or pharmacist.